nursenapecen/automotive-finance-process-automation/docs/User-Stories.md

 This document defines the Product Backlog for the Automotive Finance Process Automation project.

-The backlog is organized into Epics and Features, providing traceability between Business Requirements, Functional Requirements, Business Rules, Acceptance Criteria, and Test Cases.
+The backlog is organized into Epics and Features, providing traceability between Business Requirements, Functional Requirements, Business Rules and Acceptance Criterias.

 ---